-- Insert the key into locking cylinder (Fig. 23,1) and turn until the door lock is engaged. - Return the key to the central position and remove it.
+- Insert the key into locking cylinder and turn a quarter turn in an anticlockwise direction (Fig. 23,1). - Return the key to the central position (Fig. 23,2) and remove it.

 For conversion doors with a left-hand opening, locking and opening is done in the reverse directions to those of the conversion door shown.